Tropical cyclones in 2025: January–June

 Tropical Low 23U formed on 4 March before exiting the basin on 8 March.
 The system later intensified into Tropical Storm Ivone in the South-West Indian Ocean.
 Tropical Cyclone 25U formed on 17 March before dissipating on 21 March.
 Tropical Low 27U formed on 22 March and strengthened into Tropical Cyclone Courtney three days later.
 Afterward, Courtney intensified to a Category 5 cyclone on the Australian cyclone scale before entering the South-West Indian Ocean on 29 March.
 Tropical Cyclone Dianne formed near North Australia on 28 March and made landfall near Derby on 29 March.
 On 8 April, Tropical Low 29U formed in the Arafura Sea.
 Three days later, JTWC designated Tropical Cyclone 29S.
 Later on 15 April, 29S was designated as Errol by BoM.
-Shortly after the designation, the cyclone explosively intensified to a powerful Category 5 severe tropical cyclone cyclone.
+Shortly after the designation, the cyclone explosively intensified to a powerful Category 5 severe tropical cyclone.
 Tropical Low 30U formed in the Arafura Sea on 16 April.
 On 18 April, JTWC designated 30U as 31P.
 It was expected to strengthen, but wind shear soon caused it to dissipate on 23 April.

 On 9 May 2025, Tropical Low 33U formed near Papua New Guinea.
 During 11 May, this system was upgraded to a tropical storm by the JTWC and designated 32P.
 33U dissipated the next day.
 On 14 May, Tropical Low 34U formed near the Solomon Islands.
 It meandered around the southern Solomon Sea but dissipated the next day.